ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 For now, ENR rotation/replacement is not supported, it will be supported in a future release.
 Therefore, its advised to always keep a backup of your `charon-enr-private-key ` in a secure location (ex: cloud storage, USB Flash drive, etc.).

 ### I can`t find the keys anywhere
 The `charon-enr-private-key` is generated inside a hidden folder `.charon`.
 To view it, run `ls -al` in your terminal.
-You can then copy the key to your `~/Downloads` folder for easy access by running `cp .charon/charon-enr-private-key ~/Downloads`.
 This step may be a bit different for Windows.
 Else, if you are on macOS, press `Cmd + Shift + .` to view the `.charon` folder in the Finder application.
 ## Lighthouse